 Scientific demonstrations are used in lectures, science museums, and television shows to explain scientific principles and inspire wonder about science.
 How important are such demonstrations to a true understanding of science?
 Is seeing believing?
 Is seeing understanding?
 In this course we will explore the science behind some popular demonstrations and consider the ways in which such demonstrations have educated, obfuscated, or inspired their audiences.

-FYS 119 Plants in Performance
+FYS 119 Plants and Art

 FYS 135 Factory Farms: The True Cost of Meat